GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 **User journeys are hypotheses:** They are your best guess about how users will interact with the app.
 These journeys will need to be refined over time based on real user data and feedback.

-### Example User Journeys for Movie Guru

-Here are a few examples of user journeys for the Movie Guru app:

-#### UJ 1: Access the App

-**Goal:**  Start using the Movie Guru app and view the main interface.

-**Steps:**

-1. Go to the Movie Guru login page.
-1. The user enters their username.
-1. Click the "Login" button.
-1. View the main page.
-This contains the chatbot, with any chat history loaded (if it exists), and a view of featured films, and profile info (if it exists).

-#### UJ 2: Get Useful Responses

-Goal: Receive helpful and relevant responses from the Movie Guru chatbot.

-Steps:

-1. Initiate Chat: The user opens the chat interface in the Movie Guru app.
-    - The app may have an initial profile with some initial preferences to guide the interaction.
-2. User Receives a Response:
-    - Movie Guru provides an initial response based on the user's input or previous interactions.
-3. User Explores the Response:
-    - The user reads and interprets the information provided.
-    - The user may ask follow-up questions or request clarification.
-4. User Provides Feedback:
-    - The user provides explicit feedback (e.g., "This is helpful!" or "I need more information on this").
-    - The user may rephrase their query or ask for alternative suggestions.
-5. User Receives Refined Response:
-    - Movie Guru refines its response based on the user's feedback, providing more relevant and helpful information.
-6. Repeat Steps 2-5 (Optional): The user can continue to interact and provide feedback to further refine the conversation.
-7. End Chat: The user ends the chat session.

-#### UJ 3: Update Preferences

-**Goal:** Update invalid preferences to personalize future recommendations.

-**Steps:**

-1. Access Preferences: The user navigates to the "Preferences" or "Profile" section of the home page.
-1. View Existing Preferences (Optional): The app displays any existing preferences the user has previously saved.
-This could include:
-   - Liked/dislikes genres
-   - Liked/disliked actors
-   - Liked/disliked directors
-1. Delete Wrong/Invalid Items: The user interacts with the interface to adjust their preferences.
-This might involve:
-1. Receive Confirmation (Optional): The app provides feedback to the user that their preferences have been successfully saved by not rendering the preference again.

 ## Challenge 2: There are others

 Your second day as an SRE at **The Movie Advisory Company** started with a bang.
-The CEO, clearly fueled by an excessive amount of coffee, stormed into your workspace, ranting about Movie Guru's unreliable performance.
-"Users are complaining about the site not always being reachable!" he yelled, "This is unacceptable!
-Movie Guru needs to be up 100% of the time!"
-He demanded a solution immediately.
+The CEO, clearly fueled by an excessive amount of coffee, stormed into your workspace, ranting about Movie Guru's unreliable performance.  **"Users are complaining about the site not always being reachable!" he yelled, "This is unacceptable!
+Movie Guru needs to be up 100% of the time!"** He demanded a solution immediately.
 With a panicked look in his eyes, he pointed you towards the platform team (a single, overworked engineer) and the application team (known for their eccentric work habits).

 Your challenge:  figure out how to improve the app's stability, manage the CEO's expectations, and prevent a complete meltdown.
 Welcome to the world of SRE!

-Challenge Steps:
+### Challenge Steps

 1. **Initial Response to CEO:** Analyze the CEO's demands in the context of SRE principles.
 Are there any parts of his demand that clash with those principles?
 Discuss your analysis with a teammate or coach.
 Optionally you and your team do a short role-play with one of you acting as the CEO.